TracyChacon/Projects-freeCodeCamp.org/ReadMe.md

 - [X] Tribute Page
 - [X] Learn More About CSS Pseudo Selectors By Building A Balance Sheet
 - [X] Learn Responsive Web Design By Building a Piano
-- [ ] Texhnical Documentation Page
+- [ ] Technical Documentation Page
 - [X] Learn CSS Variables by Building a City Skyline
 - [X] Product Landing Page
 - [X] Learn CSS Animation by Building a Ferris Wheel